bxptr/cute.css/README.md

     </a>
 </p>

-<h1 align = "center"><a href = "https://www.npmjs.com/package/@0x44ru5h/cute.css">cute.css <code>v2.0.1</code></a></h1>
+<h1 align = "center"><a href = "https://www.npmjs.com/package/@0x44ru5h/cute.css">cute.css <code>v2.0.2</code></a></h1>
 <h3 align = "center">a cute, modern, and minimal css framework designed for simplicity</h3>

 # Overview

 `cute.css` is a css framework designed to be modern and minimal, with simplicity for the user in mind; that is why it ships with two pre-built themes (`src/themes/`), light and dark, with making custom themes easier than other frameworks with simple css variables.
 It uses html object names rather than classes to make applying styles much easier.
+See it in action at [https://hornersteamclub.github.io](https://hornersteamclub.github.io).

 # Styles